 SAVED BY GRACE ALONE

-For the Dive this week I wanted to look at a topic that is quite big but incredibly pertinent to our lives as Christians, and I feel like a child with Kindergarten knowledge trying to tackle a topic like Quantum physics.
-The topic that I am talking about is Salvation.
+For this week’s Dive, I wanted to look at a topic that is quite big but incredibly pertinent to our lives as Christians, and I feel like a child with Kindergarten knowledge trying to tackle a topic like Quantum physics.
+The topic that I am talking about is salvation.
 The theological debate over salvation and how we are saved is a massive topic, even in the 1st Century church, Paul was passionate about not adding to the gospel message anything of works or human tradition.
-That is why time and time again in the New Testament we hear his call, that we are saved by grace through faith in Jesus Christ alone (Ephesians 2:8).
+That is why time and time again in the New Testament we hear his call that we are saved by grace through faith in Jesus Christ alone (Ephesians 2:8).
 We are not saved by works so that no man can boast (Ephesians 2:9).

-Paul is passionate about our salvation being based on one thing and that through faith in Jesus Christ and what he did on the cross.
+Paul is passionate about our salvation being based on one thing: faith in Jesus Christ and what He did on the cross.
 We can’t add anything to that gospel message.
-Even today we need to be really careful that our salvation and assurance of salvation is based on one thing alone, we are saved by grace through faith in Jesus Christ.
-We are not saved by our good works, we cannot earn our salvation, we cannot gain “brownie points” into heaven by being a better Christian.
+Even today, we need to be really careful that our salvation and assurance of salvation is based on this one thing alone.
+We are not saved by our good works, we cannot earn our salvation, we cannot gain ‘brownie points’ with God or get a higher seat in Heaven by being a better Christian.
 There is only one way to get into heaven: